Hednesford: Governance

+Geography

+Hednesford is situated 16 mi north-northwest of Birmingham.
+The town centre is 160 m above sea level, but parts of Pye Green reach up to 232 m above sea level.
+No major rivers run through Hednesford, and the nearest large body of water is Chasewater, 3 mi to the southeast.
+The town is surrounded to the north and west by Cannock Chase, a large, mixed area of countryside and Area of Outstanding Natural Beauty.
+The town is situated on the Cannock Chase Coalfield.

+Just north of the town centre lies Hednesford Park, a mixed-use recreational area with a play area, skatepark, cafe, and tennis courts, and to the east of the town centre, the Hednesford Hills Nature Reserve.
+Hednesford has several other nature reserves, including the Anglesey Nature Reserve 750 yd to the southwest of the town centre, and the Old Brickworks Nature Reserve 1 mi to the southeast.

+The town's main road connection is the A460 road, running from Wolverhampton in the south to Rugeley in the north.
+The town is also bisected by the Chase Line, a heavy rail line running from Birmingham New Street to Rugeley Trent Valley.

+The urban area of Hednesford now spreads across a swathe of the northern fringe of Cannock, from Pye Green across to Heath Hayes, and is the southern gateway to the Cannock Chase AONB.

 Demography

 Town

 In the decade to 2011 the number of dwellings in the town rose by 7.8% to 7,482.
 Of the town's 7,277 households in the 2011 census, 25.9% were one-person households including 10.7% where that person was 65 or over.
 69.3% were one family with no others (8.2% all pensioners, 39.5% married or same-sex civil partnership couples, 12.6% cohabiting couples and 9.1% lone parents).
 29.9% of households had dependent children including 3.4% with no adults in employment.
 72.4% of households owned their homes outright or with a mortgage or loan.

 Of the town's 14,206 residents in the 2011 census aged 16 and over, 30.6% were single (never married), 51.3% married, 0.15% in a registered same-sex civil partnership, 2.4% separated, 9.0% divorced and 6.5% widowed.
 26.0% had no formal qualifications and 50.0% had level 2+ qualifications (meaning 5+ GCSEs (grades A*-C) or 1+ 'A' levels/ AS levels (A-E) or equivalent minimum).

 77.3% of the 6,597 men aged 16 to 74 were economically active, including 50.2% working full-time, 5.4% working part-time and 14.6% self-employed.
 The male unemployment rate (of those economically active) was 6.6% (See also Male unemployment).
 67.2% of the 6,515 women aged 16 to 74 were economically active, including 31.9% working full-time, 25.4% working part-time and 3.5% self-employed.
 The female unemployment rate (of those economically active) was 4.7%.